Dr Sarah Jarvis, MBE

 Food isn’t the only – or even the most common – cause of anaphylaxis.
 The most widely reported triggers are insect stings (especially from wasps and bees); peanut and tree nut allergies; other foods; and some medicines (including antibiotics and painkillers).
 About half a million Brits have had an anaphylactic reaction to insect stings and almost a quarter of a million to nuts.

 If you’ve ever been diagnosed with anaphylaxis, you’ll have to avoid even the slightest exposure to whatever you’re allergic to, usually for life.
-You’ll also need to carry an adrenaline injector with you at all times – and ideally make sure that whoever you’re with knows how to use it, in case you’re not able to during an attack.
+You’ll also need to always carry an adrenaline injector with you – and ideally, make sure that whoever you’re with knows how to use it in case you’re not able to during an attack.
 You’ll also need an allergy action plan, which you should use as soon as you have any suspicion you’ve been exposed to a trigger.

 For full details on steps to take to maximise the chance of a trouble-free holiday if you have anaphylaxis, read my top tips on travelling with allergies.